-Gel nail polishes are durable.
-They start as something liquid then turns into a hardened product after being cured under a UV or LED light.
+Gel nail polishes are durable and beautiful.
+They start as something liquid, then turns into a hardened product after being cured under a UV or LED light.

 Most salons already know how to do this.
 Head to a salon and you’ll end up with great results.
 However if you’re doing it at home, you may encounter some problems.

 Why is my gel polish not curing?
 Why won’t my gel polish dry after minutes under UV light?

 There are three main reasons your gel polish is not curing:

 - It could be due to the gel polish

 - There could be an issue with the lamp you’re using